sbates-idrc/c2lc-coding-environment/docs/contributing.md

 The coding environment is written using [React](https://reactjs.org).
 Here are a few guidelines regarding how we prefer to work with React:

-- Organize CSS by React component, storing the CSS for a component in a file named `COMPONENT.css` (for example `TextEditor.css`)
-- Use [BEM](http://getbem.com/) (Block Element Modifier) to name and structure styles
-- Do instance property initialization in the constructor
+- Initialise instance properties in the constructor.
 - Use [prototype method syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Prototype_methods)
-  for class methods
+  for class methods.
-- Use public class field syntax for React event handlers
+- Use public class field syntax for React event handlers:
   - [Handling Events (React documentation)](https://reactjs.org/docs/handling-events.html)
   - [Event Handling for React (Flow documentation)](https://flow.org/en/docs/react/events/)
   - [Ecma TC39 "Class field declarations for JavaScript" proposal](https://github.com/tc39/proposal-class-fields)
-- Provide dependencies to an object instance via constructor parameters
+- Provide dependencies to an object instance via constructor parameters.
-- Prefer single quotes for string literals
+- Prefer single quotes for string literals.
+- Organize CSS by React component, storing the CSS for a component in a file named `ComponentName.css` or `ComponentName.scss` (for example
+  `ShareButton.css`) (see below).
+- Use [BEM](http://getbem.com/) (Block Element Modifier) to name and structure CSS styles (see below).

 In addition, here are the naming conventions we use: